 The primary purpose of short term disability is to pay you benefits when you are disabled from working.
 When you suffer an injury at work that keeps you from working, workers compensation pay you benefits for that disability.

 So, both of them pay you benefits when you are unable to work.
 But, you do not necessarily get paid by both insurance companies when you suffer a work-related injury.

 Can I get short term disability benefits for a work related injury?

 Maybe.
-It really depends on the particular language in the short term disability insurance policy.
+It really depends on the exact language in the short term disability insurance policy.

-What does this mean?
-It means that the short-term disability policy itself says that they will take a credit for certain other benefits that you receive.
+What does this credit or offset mean?
+It means that the short-term disability policy itself says that the insurance company will take a credit for certain other benefits that you receive.
 So, if you receive short term disability and workers compensation, your short term disability benefits will get reduced to take into account the workers compensation benefits you receive.

 Most short term disability insurance companies will pay you benefits while your workers compensation case is being denied.
 But, you and your doctor have to fill out forms to qualify for short term disability.

 These forms often ask questions about whether your injury is work-related.
-If you or your doctor indicate on these forms that the injury is not work-related, there is a good chance that those forms will be used against you in your workers compensation case.
+You need to make sure that the forms are completed properly.
+If you or your doctor indicate on these forms that the injury is not work-related, those same forms probably will be used as evidence against you in your workers compensation case.